Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 </Tabs>

-Replace all postfix increment and decrement usages in your project.
+Replace all postfix increment and decrement usages of SyncVar in your project.
+MLAPI's `NetworkVariable.Value` exposes a value type that's why postfix increment/decrement is not supported.

 <Tabs
   className="unique-tabs"